It almost feels patriotic to like a place called American Lake.

 Kokanee like lakes that are cool and most often deep.
 While many lakes that meet that description are found at higher elevations or a distance away, Tacoma-area anglers have it good right near home at American Lake.

 WDFW plants American Lake with at least 400,000 young kokanee every year.
-These smaller fish grow into pan-sized salmon in American Lake’s rich environment.
+These smaller fish grow into pan-sized salmon in American Lake’s rich environment, and it’s typically among the best kokanee fishing lakes in Washington, especially on the west side of the state.

 Kokanee aren’t often caught by bank anglers as they tend to stay off-shore most of the time, and trolling is popular, so a boat is ideal for this kind of fishing.
 Bank anglers can more reliably catch any other species of fish at American Lake.